 [032] A UE not supporting dualPA-Architecture for a BC always reports one DC location for the BC.
 Whether to change the specification can be discussed at next meeting.

-Is the required change (i.e., the reporting of dualPA-Architecture also indicates the support of dual-LO) is compatible with the agreement above (i.e., the reporting of dualPA-Architecture does not mandate the UE to report two DC locations for the BC)?
+Is the required change from RAN4 (i.e., the reporting of dualPA-Architecture also indicates the support of dual-LO) compatible with the RAN2 agreement above (i.e., the reporting of dualPA-Architecture does not mandate the UE to report two DC locations for the BC)?

-Q2: In RAN2 specification, there are two dualPA-Architecture as follows: Where the former one is reported for the intra-band CA part of NR, while the latter one is for the intra-band CA part of (NG)EN-DC/NE-DC.
+Q2: In RAN2 specification, there are two dualPA-Architecture as follows: Where the former one is reported for the intra-band CA part of NR, while the latter one is for the intra-band BC part of (NG)EN-DC/NE-DC.